Get the sources Luke!

-We strongly recommand the use of GNU tar because some file path lenght are greater than 100 caracters.
+We strongly recommend the use of GNU tar because some file path length are greater than 100 caracters.
 Some tar version will silently ignore those files like for example on HP-UX.

 First, you need to extract the source and change the current directory.

-Executing Makefile.PL will ensure all the required dependencies are available and prepare the build tree.
+Executing Makefile.PL will verify all the required dependencies are available and prepare the build tree.

 $> perl Makefile.PL

-At this point, you will probably have some missing required modules.
-See Dependencies section for installing them.
+At this point, you may have some missing required modules.
+See dependencies section for installing them.
 Once this is done, run the same command again:

 $> perl Makefile.Pl

 This time the execution should success and you can finish the installation.
-Here again we recommand GNU make (gmake):
+Here again we recommend GNU make (gmake):

 make make install